Logo Voyage

 Dreel Burn at Anstruther

 Anstruther is first documented in 1225, when already its fishing was important enough to be the basis of a feud with the monks of Dryburgh Abbey.
-The Pope himself had to intervene, possibly the first involvement of a pope in a fish fight since the miracle of the loaves and the fishes.
+The Pope himself had to intervene, possibly the first involvement of a pontiff in a fish fight since the miracle of the loaves and the fishes.
 "Struther" comes from Gaelic sruthair, a stream, referring to the Dreel Burn which divided the community into Anstruther Easter (the larger) and Anstruther Wester.
 These grew together in modern times, but after 1936 the shoals of herring disappeared from traditional fishing grounds.
 Anstruther never had the industry of the more westerly villages near the coalfield, and was too far from the cities to become a commuter town, so its picturesque centre was never re-developed on a large scale.
 For most of a century it's been an attractive resort with small-scale fishing and leisure boating.

 Get in